Satire: Classifications by topics

 Another classification by topics is the distinction between political satire, religious satire and satire of manners.
 Political satire is sometimes called topical satire, satire of manners is sometimes called satire of everyday life, and religious satire is sometimes called philosophical satire.
 Comedy of manners, sometimes also called satire of manners, criticizes mode of life of common people; political satire aims at behavior, manners of politicians, and vices of political systems.
 Historically, comedy of manners, which first appeared in British theater in 1620, has uncritically accepted the social code of the upper classes.
 Comedy in general accepts the rules of the social game, while satire subverts them.

-Another analysis of satire is the spectrum of his possible tones: wit, ridicule, irony, sarcasm, cynicism, the sardonic and invective.
+Another analysis of satire is the spectrum of his possible tones: wit, ridicule, irony, sarcasm, cynicism, misanthropy the sardonic and invective.

 The type of humour that deals with creating laughter at the expense of the person telling the joke is called reflexive humour.
 Reflexive humour can take place at dual levels of directing humour at self or at the larger community the self identifies with.
 The audience's understanding of the context of reflexive humour is important for its receptivity and success.
 Satire is found not only in written literary forms.
 In preliterate cultures it manifests itself in ritual and folk forms, as well as in trickster tales and oral poetry.

 It appears also in graphic arts, music, sculpture, dance, cartoon strips, and graffiti.
 Examples are Dada sculptures, Pop Art works, music of Gilbert and Sullivan and Erik Satie, punk and rock music.
 In modern media culture, stand-up comedy is an enclave in which satire can be introduced into mass media, challenging mainstream discourse.
 Comedy roasts, mock festivals, and stand-up comedians in nightclubs and concerts are the modern forms of ancient satiric rituals.